Fangyuan Jiang, PhD

 • BS, Huazhong University of Science and Technology, 2014

-Committed to clean energy, innovation, and sustainability
+Committed to new technology, innovation, and sustainability

 Selected Publications

-Reverse Bias Stressing
+Reverse Bias Stability

 • We show that, via device architecture engineering, perovskite solar cells can exhibit reverse bias breakdown voltages that also compete with silicon photovoltaics, and can survive under harsh reverse bias stressing for many hours without damage.
 This brings confidence to the whole perovskite photovoltaics community to accelerate the commercialization pace of this unprecedented solar technology.